icrtiou/blog/_pages/about.md

 permalink: /about/
 ---

-Software engineer mostly working with data engineering and analytics projects.
+Software engineer mostly working on data engineering and analytics projects.

 Have been founding member of data team at few startups, fascinated by open web, open data and recent cypto development.